ceramic-sf/quick-boi-source/bolq.md

 *Memes replicate when a person first develops an idea about what the meme is, then later does something to spread the idea to another person.
 Both steps are sources of variation.*

-### Goal of society shoud be to become dynamic rather than static
+### Goal of society should be to become dynamic rather than static

 ```md
 Societies that encourage new ideas have a higher chance of solving harmful problems in the future.